mpolden/journal/README.md

 Most Norwegian banks support export to CSV.
 This can accomplished through your bank's web interface.

-A CSV export typically looks like the following:
+A CSV export typically looks like this:

 ```csv
 "01.05.2018";"01.02.2017";"Rema 1000";"-1.337,00";"3.663,00";"";""